AtomGraph/LinkedDataHub/README.md

 ![AtomGraph LinkedDataHub screenshot](https://raw.github.com/AtomGraph/LinkedDataHub/master/screenshot.png)

 Welcome to LinkedDataHub.
-We started the project with the intention to use it for Linked Data publishing, but gradually realized that we've built with a multi-purpose data-driven platform.
+We started the project with the intention to use it for Linked Data publishing, but gradually realized that we've built a multi-purpose data-driven platform.

 We are building LinkedDataHub for:
 * domain experts who work with RDF data and need an accessible low-code publishing, exploration and management tool